Admission and Affordability

 • On-campus tours take place during the school day.

-• We offer both on-campus and virtual open houses.
+• We offer on-campus open houses.

 • Can we visit the School again after decision letters are mailed?